Grass Valley determines no EIR needed for Gilded Springs project

 Residents in the area have continued to express a number of concerns including traffic on the already-busy Main Street corridor and the Alta Street “raceway,” as well as the effect of the development on the property’s many springs.

 The city’s initial study was released on June 4, triggering a 30-day public comment period.
 The study and mitigated negative declaration are available online and in the Community Development Department at City Hall.

 According to the document, city staff determined there are no significant adverse effects on the environment from the Gilded Springs project and no Environmental Impact Report is required.

 City Planner Lance Lowe has said the development is consistent with Grass Valley’s General Plan and with the current zoning of the parcels.
 Three floor plans have been proposed: 1,400-1,750 square-foot cottages, 1,800-2,100 square-foot “porch” houses, and 2,175-2,400 square-foot estates, with pricing expected to start in the $400,000s and going up to the $700,000s.

-Access, parking and circulation are extensively discussed in the study, with primary access via a newly constructed Ben Taylor Crossing at East Main Street.
+Access, parking and circulation are extensively discussed in the study, with primary access via a newly constructed Ben Taylor Crossing at West Main Street.
 The city is recommending that connection be made right turn only.
 A narrow one-way connection onto Alta Street will allow ingress to the development only.